CactiLab/SoK-Cortex-M/hw_feature_test_suites/nucleo_f446re/README.md

 Stop Bits: 1
 /////////////////////////////* Data Watch Point and Trace 1/22/2024*\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

-// Data Watch Point and Trace is a hardware feature we  are measuring the number of clock cycles it takes to execute a specific function (in this case, delay_function()).
+// Data Watch Point and Trace is a hardware feature we
+are measuring the number of clock cycles it takes to execute a specific function (in this case, delay_function()).

 //A clock cycle is the basic unit of time for a processor.
 Each instruction and operation on the microcontroller takes a certain number of clock cycles to complete.
 By counting the number of clock cycles between the start and end of a function, we can measure how long that function takes to execute in terms of CPU time.
 This is useful for profiling, debugging, and optimizing code

-// UART (Universal Asynchronous Receiver-Transmitter) is being used for serial communication to send the measured clock cycle count (cycles_taken) to a terminal or another device (e.g., PC). void DWT_EnableCycleCounter(void) {
+// UART (Universal Asynchronous Receiver-Transmitter) is being used for serial communication to send the measured clock cycle count (cycles_taken) to a terminal or another device (e.g., PC).

+// Function used for enabling the registers for clock cycle calculation

+void DWT_EnableCycleCounter(void)
+{
     CoreDebug->DEMCR |= CoreDebug_DEMCR_TRCENA_Msk; // Enable DWT
     DWT->CTRL |= DWT_CTRL_CYCCNTENA_Msk;           // Enable Cycle Counter
     DWT->CYCCNT = 0;                               // Reset Cycle Counter